jchah/forgemods/README.md

-# forge-mods
+## forgemods
-My attempts at making changes to Minecraft
+My attempts at making small change's to the game Minecraft